xJonah/xJonah/README.md

 ### Hi there 👋 I am currently a student at Aston University studying cybersecurity.
 I hope to improve my scripting and programming skills in order to help me with my future in cyber.
-Here I will post my personal projects or work I have done for others! :fire:
+Here I will post my personal projects or work I have done for school/others! :fire: